 - the dwellings contribute to meeting the latest assessment of housing needs in accordance with policy SUT4, with a preference for 2- and 3-bedroom properties; and - 2.
-35% of the dwellings are provided as affordable housing which is to be available in perpetuity for those in local housing need; and - the scheme is designed to respect the setting of nearby designated and undesignated heritage assets; and - no development is proposed on the southern part of the allocation, which is to incorporate sustainable drainage and structural landscaping, designed and specified with a view to enhancing wildlife potential; and - 5. pedestrian and cycle connectivity to village facilities is provided. - 3.8 This site offers an opportunity to provide housing to the south of Sutton St. Nicholas, conveniently accessible to Hereford without increasing traffic through the village a point made in the household survey.
+35% of the dwellings are provided as affordable housing which is to be available in perpetuity for those in local housing need; and - the scheme is designed to respect the setting of nearby designated and undesignated heritage assets; and - 4. no development is proposed on the southern part of the allocation, which is to incorporate sustainable drainage and structural landscaping, designed and specified with a view to enhancing wildlife potential; and - 5. all development is located within Flood Zone 1 in accordance with a Flood Risk Assessment which should accompany any planning application for the development of the site; and - 6. pedestrian and cycle connectivity to village facilities is provided. - 3.8 This site offers an opportunity to provide housing to the south of Sutton St. Nicholas, conveniently accessible to Hereford without increasing traffic through the village a point made in the household survey.
 Vehicular access will be taken from the Hereford Road.
 Safe pedestrian and cyclist access into the village will be required to enable active travel. - 3.9 A proportion of the dwellings should be provided as affordable housing in line with Local Plan policy H1 Affordable housing, which requires 35% affordable housing provision.
 This equates to seven units on the basis that 20 dwellings are to be delivered.
 These should be provided tenure-blind in both their siting and design.
 Both affordable and market housing should be predominantly two and three-bedroom properties, to meet local requirements. - 3.10 The design of the housing development will require careful consideration, particularly in terms of the highway frontage.
 The site lies partly within the Sutton Conservation Area, and to the north adjoins The Lane farmstead complex with its listed buildings; to the east, across the highway, is the Sutton Court unregistered park and garden.
 Due regard should be had to these heritage assets in scheme design, in line with national and Local Plan policy. - 3.11 The southern portion of the allocated site, as shown on Plan 4, is to be kept free of development.
-This measure will increase the distance between the River Lugg Special Area of Conservation and the development edge, and allow development to avoid a defined area of mineral reserves safeguarding.4 This part of the allocation should be used for structural landscaping, in recognition of the sensitivity of the approach to the village from the south across the Lugg flood plain, and is also expected to provide for sustainable drainage, for instance by means of an attenuation pond.
+This measure will increase the distance between the River Lugg Special Area of Conservation and the development edge, and allow development to avoid a defined area of mineral reserves safeguarding.
+This part of the allocation should be used for structural landscaping, in recognition of the sensitivity of the approach to the village from the south across the Lugg flood plain, and is also expected to provide for sustainable drainage, for instance by means of an attenuation pond.
 Proposals for the future use and management of this land are to be included within the planning application for the housing development on the remainder of the site.
 These should incorporate measures to protect and enhance the area as a habitat for wildlife, with native and traditional planting, for instance orchard trees, to soften the transition between the village and open countryside.